 NOTIFICATION AND CORRESPONDENCE

 A confirmation email with your submitted abstract number will be sent to the primary contact once an abstract has been submitted.
-In order to receive this important communication, please ensure that emails sent from email@example.com are not considered as spam by your email provider.
+In order to receive this important communication, please ensure that emails sent from firstname.lastname@example.org are not considered as spam by your email provider.
 Authors should also print and keep a copy of the receipt screen on the website as verification of receipt.
-Abstract acceptance/rejection will be e-mailed to the primary contact listed on the abstract by 7 September 2018.
+Abstract acceptance/rejection will be e-mailed to the primary contact listed on the abstract by the end of October 2018.
 It is the responsibility of the primary contact to inform co-authors about an abstract’s acceptance/rejection.

 POLICIES FOR ABSTRACT SUBMISSION